Emmy surprises: 'Squid Game,' Dave Chappelle, 'This Is Us'

 AP Entertainment Writer

 NEW YORK (AP) — The Emmy Award nominations announced Tuesday included some snubs and surprises.
-“This Is Us” walked away forever without a top nomination and Nathan Lane made history as the most-nominated best comedy guest actor in Emmy history.
+“This Is Us” and “black-ish” will walk away forever limply and Nathan Lane made history as the most-nominated best comedy guest actor in Emmy history.

 Here’s our rundown.